 If you live in an old house that hasn’t been repaired lately, your furnace could be running at an efficiency as low as 56%.
 If you choose to upgrade your furnace, your new furnace can operate up to 98.5% efficiency.
 With that said, the argument for switching out an old for a new furnace is an easy one.
 Before you decide to go for heating repair and/or furnace replacement, however, make sure you’ve made changes around your home, such as improving your insulation in your floors, windows, walls, roof and ceiling.
 These small changes make sense if you’re planning to stay in your home for a long period of time because if your home is properly insulated, you’ll need a lot less heat to keep your home warm and vice versa.
 If efficiency is important to you, ask us for our ENERGY STAR options.

 If your furnace was installed almost thirty years ago, then the likelihood is that you’re the owner of an obsolete furnace.
 The United States Department of Energy required, in 1992, that all new furnaces needed to run on a minimum of 78% efficiency.
 Then in 2013, the figure was raised to 80%.
 Generally speaking, the newer your model is, the more energy efficient it is.
 When you know that the best furnaces convert 98.5% of energy into heat, it makes complete sense to be on top of what kind of furnace you have.
-Upgrading to a newer model can pay for itself with all the savings you can expect on your monthly electric bills.
+Give us a call today, upgrading to a newer model can pay for itself with all the savings you can expect on your monthly electric bills.

 Let us help you get the most out of your furnace.
 Call us!